Is Life Insurance Worth It? Understanding Pros & Cons

 A medical exam is usually part of the application process.
 Pre-existing conditions or poor health can result in higher premiums or even disqualification.

 Consider your debts, mortgages or any other financial responsibilities.
-Life insurance can help cover these costs, ensuring your debt doesn't burden your family.
+A benefit of having life insurance is that it provides funds to cover these costs, ensuring your debt doesn't burden your family.

 Dependents